adrianRiobo/cn-environment/README.md

 To create a cluster:

-kind create cluster --name k8s-local
+kind create cluster --name k8s-local --config /vagrant/kind-dev-config.yaml

 In case you already have more clusters at kubectl config